nazarovsa/TPost/README.md

 [![Build & test](https://github.com/nazarovsa/TPost/actions/workflows/dotnet-core.yml/badge.svg)](https://github.com/nazarovsa/TPost/actions/workflows/dotnet-core.yml)

-TPost is a starter project for app which can crawl web sites and make post in different sources, for example: It can use telegram bot to publish post into telegram channel.
+TPost is a starter project for an app that can crawl websites and make posts in different sources, for example, It can use a telegram bot to publish posts into the telegram channel.

 ## How to start?
 In progress...